spectrocloud/librarium/content/docs/01-introduction/05-palette-modes.md

 Alternatively, you could use App Mode to offer your own Palette-managed host clusters as a PaaS experience to downstream consumers.
 This concept is easier explained through an example.
 Assume you are a system administrator, and you want to expose Kubernetes to various in-house development teams.
 You could deploy several Kubernetes clusters to various platforms and create a " development " cluster group.
 You also ensured every cluster is enabled for Palette Virtual Cluster by selecting the option before deployment.
 You can now direct your organization members to use App Mode and create Palette Virtual Clusters as needed, or you can create virtual clusters ahead of time for them.
 The organization members or downstream consumers can now focus on creating app profiles and deploying their applications.
 You have essentially enabled a Kubernetes PaaS experience for your organization.

-This makes App mode unique from Cluster Mode, the ability to leverage an out-of-the-box host cluster group managed by us here at Spectro Cloud, or you can leverage Palette-managed Kubernetes clusters you already have deployed configured to your organization’s standards and expose them as Kubernetes Paas experience.
 As the consumer of app mode, you simply focus on deploying your application to a Kubernetes cluster by specifying the app profile.
 The overhead of managing infrastructure has essentially been removed for you, thus freeing up your time to focus on what matters the most, developing an application that solves business problems.

 # How to Access Each Mode?

-You can quickly toggle between App Mode and Cluster Mode by navigating to the **User** Menu at top right and selecting the mode you want.
+You can quickly toggle between App Mode and Cluster Mode by navigating to the **User Menu** at top right and selecting the mode you want.

 # App Mode or Cluster Mode?